How Do I Get a Washington Medical Marijuana Card?

 If you can find other MMJ patients, you could create a cooperative of up to four people.
 Cooperatives can cultivate a combined maximum of 60 plants, 15 per individual.
 To form a cooperative, you must be aged 21+, and the plants must be grown at a member’s house.
 There are other rules to consider, and it is worth discovering more on the Department of Health’s website.

-FAQ About Obtaining a MMJ Card in Florida
+FAQ About Obtaining a MMJ Card in Washington

 The patient's MMJ card becomes invalid after one year, so they must renew it before it expires.
 To do so, they must schedule an appointment with a doctor, pay a renewal fee, and submit any accompanying documents to the department within a 45-day window of the card's expiry date.